Special offer

 Why is direct deposit popular?

-• Direct deposit resolves concerns over delayed mail because employees don’t need to wait until the mail arrives to access their money.
+• Direct deposit addresses concerns about delayed mail because employees don’t need to wait for it to arrive to access their money.

-• Some banks offer special benefits if customers use direct deposit.
-Advantages can include better interest rates, early access to their money or free accounts.
+• Some banks offer special benefits to customers who use direct deposit, such as better interest rates, early access to their money or free accounts.

-• Employees may choose to include more than one bank account on their direct deposit slip so that a portion of their money automatically goes to savings.
+• Employees may include more than one bank account on their direct deposit slip to automatically deposit a portion of their money into specific accounts.

 Benefits of direct deposit for employers